serraict/serra-frappe/work/test_deployment/deployment_documentation.md

 To update to a new version of Frappe:

 1. Update the `FRAPPE_VERSION` in your `.env` file
+2. Update the GitHub Actions workflow to use the new version
+3. Trigger a new build in GitHub Actions
-2. Run the update script:
+4. Run the update script:
    ```bash
    ./scripts/update.sh
    ```